djdurban/crossfit_madtown/_athletic-performance-training/high-school-athletic-performance-training.md

 permalink: /high-school-athletic-performance-training/
 ---

-###
+## &nbsp;

 ### High School Introduction to Strength & Power Training

-Since we often find that our style of training is a whole new beast for most athletes, all  MadTown youth athletes ages 13-18 start in this program regardless of their lifting background/experience.
+Since we often find that our style of training is a whole new beast for most athletes, all &nbsp;MadTown youth athletes ages 13-18 start in this program regardless of their lifting background/experience.
 Given our coaches’ background in training collegiate and professional athletes, we’ve created similar programs for youth offered in a fun, safe, professional and supervised environment.
 We help develop young athletes by improving their speed, power, strength, stamina, coordination, flexibility, core, quickness, agility, mental toughness and nutrition.
 We then enhance the athlete into a champion by emphasizing work ethic, encouraging a champion’s attitude and teaching athletes what it means to compete.
 Athletes will learn proper lifting technique, mechanics, breathing and body posture.

 Note: Strength & Power Training must be attended at least twice a week and on same days/times consistently to ensure neuromuscular facilitation, reduce rate of injury, and develop memory retention.